 June 24 and 25, 2017, is the annual Amateur Radio Service Field Days across the country.
 Members of the Addison County Amateur Radio Association will be at the Chimney Point State Historic Site in Addison on Saturday, from 1 to 5 pm, and Sunday, from 9:30 am to 2 pm.
 They will set up a simulated emergency station, and will invite visitors and talk about what they are doing.
 Continue reading

-Event registration for Path Through History Weekends now underway.
-Events will be held around the state to celebrate the theme of Canals & Transportation.
+Event registration for the June Path Through History Weekend is now underway.
+Natural history events will be held around the state on June 17-18.
 Continue reading

 Historic Huguenot Street has curated a new exhibit entitled John Hasbrouck, “A Most Estimable Citizen,” now on display at the DuBois Visitor Center, 81 Huguenot Street, through June 27, 2017.

 John Hasbrouck was born to an enslaved woman in New Paltz in 1806 and, later, as a freeman, was able to purchase land in the town.
 He is commonly believed to be the first African American eligible to vote in New Paltz.
 The exhibit features original records; two account books in John’s own hand, listing work he did for white farmers and how he was compensated; as well as personal notes, letters, and receipts.
 The exhibit is accompanied by a full-length, biographical essay written by Josephine Bloodgood, Director of Curatorial and Preservation Affairs.
 Continue reading